eclipse-tractusx/traceability-foss/README.md

 $ yarn install
 ```

-Start application with``yarn start`` and navigate to http://localhost:4200.
+Start application with ``yarn start`` and navigate to http://localhost:4200.

+Note: If it is desired to run the application with a different port, start application with ``yarn start --port <myPort>`` and navigate to [http://localhost:myPort](http://localhost:myPort) .

 ### Application authentication